ABOUT

 That library is me.
 Well, no, I am not a physical library, I am in fact human (or so I've been lead to believe).
 I have a bad habit of introducing myself in a manner that leads to blank stares and wonton confusion.
 TL;DR I'm an ADHD Jack of All Trades.

 If I were to explain to you my role in this blog, I'd tell you that I am a Typewriter Service Technician.
 I fix, service, or otherwise make new old typewriters and place them in the hands of various creatively minded people (for a price of course, and that price is the cost).
-Disclaimer: if it was melted down in the fires of Mount Doom in Middle Earth, it might be in need of a little more than basic maintenance and parts replacement.

 I am also an artist.
 I am an avid photographer, I love analog mediums.
 I also used to teach various art classes like stained glass.
 It was through those years that I honed my skills in the crystalline arts (glass, not meth).
 I also draw, so thank you in advance for liking my logo(s).